Can food be sold online?

 On a more business level, how well you package and label your food products help create a distinct image in the minds of your customers.
 This is crucial for an online business that’s just starting out and doesn’t have much of a marketing budget.

 How to set up an online food store?

 Once you have a food product to sell, a supplier lined up and the packaging and label details ready, it’s time for the next big step; selling food online.
 Unsurprisingly, given just how much technology has enabled businesses, setting up an online store happens to be amongst the easiest parts of selling food online.
 Why?
 Because you don’t actually have to do a whole lot, especially with the advent of e-commerce platforms like Volusion, Shopify, and Yelo.

 Take for instance Yelo, where you can create an online marketplace from scratch within a day!
-With automated order management, delivery dispatches and custom marketing campaigns to help scale your business, an online marketplace builder like Yelo is the perfect place to create a food ordering business.
+With automated order management, delivery dispatches, and custom marketing campaigns to help scale your business, an online marketplace builder like Yelo is the perfect place to create a food ordering system.
 To make your job even easier, you can take advantage of the following benefits as well:

 - Easy order management by changing menus, consolidating orders and enable or disabling outlet locations with a single tap

 - Monitor the number of orders, repeat or cancelled orders and ratings and reviews from your customers to analyse your food business’ performance

 - Custom UI/UX and unique brand language that helps create a distinct look for your online food business